 - 17% of high school students have seriously thought about suicide, while 8% failed their attempts;

-- The rate for LGBT teen suicide is 5 times greater than for heterosexual youth.
+- The rate of LGBT teen suicide is 5 times greater than for heterosexual youth.

 Teen Suicide Warning Signs Parents Should Be Worried About